 This common European bug is on the northernmost edge of its range in Britain and is the sole member of its family to occur here.
-A very distinctive red and black species which should be unmistakeable; be sure to rule out Corizus hyoscyami which is superficially similar.
-Only brachypterous adults have ever been found in Britain.
+A very distinctive species which should be unmistakeable; be sure to rule out Corizus hyoscyami which is superficially similar.
+Usually brachypterous in Britain, but macropterous adults have recently been recorded.

-This species is associated with tree-mallow and limes, feeding on the fruits.
+Usually associated with Tree Mallow and lime trees, feeding on the fruits.
 It forms dense and conspicuous aggregations in the spring, prior to mating.

 Adult: All year

 Length 8.5-10 mm